What is RoHS?

 Yes.
 Flashlights are included under the WEEE regulations and fall under the RoHS directive.

 Do Vacuum Cleaners fall under RoHS regulations?

-No. Meters, testers and detectors fall under category 9 (monitoring devices) of the directive.
-This category is excluded from RoHS until 2010, but are currently included under WEEE regulations.
+Yes.
+Meters, testers and detectors fall under category 9 (monitoring devices) of the directive.